(Originally posted Dec 13, 2017; last updated on July 9, 2024)

 In SDScribe™, you enter the HMIRA registration number, the claim filed date, and (if Health Canada has approved the claim) the claim granted date in SDS Section 1 ("Identification").

-The Composition table has an "Alternative/generic name" column for the generic name (GCI) of an ingredient.
-When present, the text in this column replaces the specific chemical name, unless the "name withheld" box is checked.
+The Composition table has an "Alternative/generic name" column for the code name/number of an ingredient.
+When present, the text in this column replaces the specific chemical name, unless the "Name w/h" box is checked.

 Each ingredient (row) in the Component table for which CBI withholding applies should reference a statement (use the "Trade secret statement..." field below the table).
 The statement should contain the HMIRA registration number and the claim filing date (or the claim approval date, if available).
 The example which Health Canada uses in their fact sheet is "* HMIRA RN: 3333 – Decision Granted Date January 1, 2021".